Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 \subsection{Spike-Triplet Selectivity}

-In the investigation of triplet-interval sensitivity, as in the pair-selection experiment, we stimulated the neuron with \glspl{ISI} of 0 to 10 ms, with increments of 1 ms---meaning that, for the largest \gls{ISI}, the first spike and the third were separated with 20 ms (on different input synapses).
-The results, presented in Fig.~\ref{fig:tripletDet} illustrates that the neuron, having a baseline response of two spikes per input, does indeed respond with increased average activity for input \glspl{ISI} ranging between 3 and 8 ms---with the response peaking at three spikes per stimulus for the 5-ms \gls{ISI}.
-This selective response disappeared when we permuted the order of the excitatory synapses, as expected, since maximum excitation is obtained when the delayed \glspl{EPSP} are matched by the timings of the presynaptic spikes.
+In the investigation of triplet-interval sensitivity, as in the pair-selection experiment, we stimulated the neuron with \glspl{ISI} of 0 to 10~ms, with increments of 1~ms---meaning that, for the largest \gls{ISI}, the first spike and the third were, on different input synapses, separated with 20~ms. The results, presented in Fig.~\ref{fig:tripletDet}, illustrates that the neuron---having a baseline response of two spikes per input---does indeed respond with increased average activity for input \glspl{ISI} ranging between 3 and 8~ms. The response peaks at three spikes per stimulus for the 5-ms \gls{ISI}.
+This selective response disappeared when we permuted the order of the excitatory synapses---as is expected, since maximum excitation is obtained when the delayed \glspl{EPSP} are matched by the timings of the presynaptic spikes.